ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
 If multiple DMARC records are returned, they are all discarded.
+    If a single record remains and it contains a "psd=n" tag, stop.

 3. Determine the target for additional queries (if needed; see the note in (#organizational-domain-discovery)), using steps 4 through 8 below.